 Bio-Rad: 3Q Earnings Snapshot

 HERCULES, Calif.
-(AP) _ Bio-Rad Laboratories Inc. (BIO) on Thursday reported third-quarter net income of $1.31 billion, after reporting a loss in the same period a year earlier.
+(AP) _ Bio-Rad Laboratories Inc. (BIO.B) on Thursday reported third-quarter net income of $1.31 billion, after reporting a loss in the same period a year earlier.

-The Hercules, California-based company said it had net income of $43.64 per share.
+The Hercules, California-based company said it had profit of $43.64 per share.
 Earnings, adjusted for non-recurring gains, were $3 per share.

 The maker of instruments used in biomedical research posted revenue of $647.3 million in the period.

-Bio-Rad shares have increased 54% since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $568.03, a rise of 68% in the last 12 months.
+Bio-Rad shares have climbed 56% since the beginning of the year.
+In the final minutes of trading on Thursday, shares hit $575.48, a rise of 67% in the last 12 months.